pka/farewell-web-mercator/slides.md

 ## Web Mercator

-* Mercator projection cropped to around 85°N to 85°S
+* Mercator projection cropped to ~85°N to 85°S
   -> square, good for tiling
 * Spherical and ellipsoidal mix of formulas